Description

 OpenCVE Recommended Actions

-• Apply a Linux kernel update that includes the AppArmor unaligned memory access fix.
+• Upgrade the kernel to a release that incorporates the AppArmor unaligned memory access fix.

 Tracking